lool3/Sorting-Algorithms-in-Python/README.md

-# A bunch a munch a crunch of sorting algorithms
-A demonstration of various sorting algorithms in python
+# A demonstration of various sorting algorithms in python

 ### TODO:
 - [x] Main